The sad tale of Lorko

 Her loyal maid called the priest for help, the same one that heard Melko's last confession.
 He saw that Marija's state could be fatal, and he knew right away what needed to be done.
 To tell you the truth, the good priest had a secret of his own.
 Right after Melko's death, he informed Maroje about his last wish, so, when Marija gave birth, the young nobleman surprised the midwife on her way to the orphanage.
 He intercepted her at Boninovo, where he lived and paid her good money to give him a child and to keep it a secret.
 Then he handed the baby over to a family in Rijeka Dubrovačka (the River of Dubrovnik) that he confided in much.

 Marija was buried in the cemetery of St. Michael, under the shadows of centuries-old cypresses.
-It could be that in the afterlife, she finally found the peace she deserved.
+It could be that in the afterlife, she finally found peace that she deserved.

-Although even after Marija's death, people living in Lapad could often hear different sounds they couldn't explain in the middle of the night, coming from inside the old palace, such as the doors slamming shut, woman's sobbings and screams, so they started to call it Lorko.
+Although even after Marija's death, people living in Lapad could often hear different sounds in the middle of the night, coming from inside the old palace.
+The doors were slamming shut, woman's sobbings and screams were heard, and so they started to call the house Lorko.
 Many believed that Marija's spirit remained trapped in its empty, dark halls, forever longing to find her beloved ones.
-Today, Lorko palace and its sad tale are only memories of old and lost fragments of Dubrovnik's history.
+Today, this sad tale of Lorko palace lives only as a memory of old and lost fragments of Dubrovnik's history, because Lorko stands no more.